 > 500th Anniversary 1509 -2009

-Main activity is shooting at the Marks, but other traditional forms of archery are also encouraged; Speed-shooting; Distance (flight) shooting; the King’s Target; the Wand etc.
+Main activity is shooting to the Marks, but other traditional forms of archery are also encouraged; Speed-shooting; Distance (flight) shooting; the King’s Target; the Wand etc.

 On the scientific side, the Fraternity has developed the Universal Longbow Flight Scale (ULFS), which measures Archer’s loosing / shooting efficiency over distance.
 Data have been published and are available to Archers during the shoots.
-The Fraternity cooperates closely with the main archery structures both in the UK and abroad.
+The Fraternity cooperates closely with the mainstream archery structures both in the UK and abroad.

 It is Affiliated to the I.L.A.A. one of the UK’s three mainline Archery Associations providing insurance cover.
 The International Artillery Archers Association (I.L.A.A.) encourages and defines the benchmarks of shooting at the Marks as well as all other traditional forms of Longbow Archery; flight shooting, speed shooting, target and clout shooting, field shooting and popinjay.

 How it all began

 In 1509 King Henry VIII commenced making annual payments to a small company of Archers called the Fraternity of St. George.
 These payments were made every 23rd April to encourage their practise of the Longbow.
 In 1537 King Henry VIII formalized these arrangements, granting a Charter in the name of the Fraternity and Guild of Saint George later known as the Honourable Artillery Company of London.
 The word artillery comes from the French “Arc tirer”, to pull or draw the bow.
 The longbow was indeed Europe's medieval artillery.
 The King's Bowman in France were called “Artilleurs du Roy.”